 Genzyme Biopharmaceutical Fellowships

-This two-year Post-Doctor of Pharmacy (PharmD) Industry Fellowship is intended to provide a comprehensive experience for PharmD graduates within the biopharmaceutical industry.
+These two-year Post-PharmD Industry Fellowships are intended to provide a comprehensive experience for Doctor of Pharmacy graduates within the biopharmaceutical industry.
 Currently, seven programs across five specialties are offered:

 - Global Pharmacovigilance and Epidemiology